DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-1/level-2/_index.md

 - Bushnell's decision to include sound effects in Pong was revolutionary.
 Using a sync generator, Alcorn created three distinct sounds: a low-pitched blip for wall collisions, a higher-pitched blip for paddle strikes, and a bleep for scoring points.
 - Pong's popularity was significantly boosted by its sound effects, which attracted attention and curiosity.
 It became one of the first arcade games with sound and was a best-seller, establishing Atari as a leader in the early video game industry.
 - Pong also transitioned into a home console game, inspiring numerous clones and leading to the video game industry's first slump.
 Atari later revitalized the market with the Atari VCS or 2600, the first major console with a sound chip.
+- Constraint: the game’s electronics could only generate a handful of tones and had no dedicated audio memory.

 {{%/ note %}}